 7. Squeeze extra liquid out of the hops using the cheesecloth.

-We tested out each of these drinks with both types of hop bitters.
+We tested out each of these hopped cocktails with both types of hop bitters.
 There wasn’t a beverage we didn’t enjoy.
-But definitely use the Hot Hops over the cold ones.
+But definitely use the Hot steeped hops over the Cold steeped hops.
 I tried to offer a few different alcohol types – hopefully there’s something here for everyone.

 • 1oz Wiskey